the-genius-man/gas-mis/README.md

-# Go Ahead Security - Desktop Application
+# Go Ahead Security

-A comprehensive security company management system built as an Electron desktop application.
+A comprehensive security company management system that runs both as a web application and as a cross-platform desktop application.

 ## Features